MonaQuimbamba/myStandOut/content/posts/fragility.md

 ---

-They called her, Mona, the cyber whiz known for her unparalleled skills in digital forensics and hacking. 🧠💻
+They called him/her/they, Mona, the cyber whiz known for her unparalleled skills in digital forensics and hacking. 🧠💻

 ---